dslab-epfl/chef/docs/source/FAQ.rst

    * You may only be interested in error recovery code.
 In this case, kill all the paths in which no errors occur.
    * Write a custom plugin that probes the program's state to decide when to kill the path.
    * If you exercise multiple entry points of a library (e.g., a device driver), it may make sense to choose only one successful path when an entry point exits and kill all the others.
-Use the `StateManager <Plugins/StateManager.html>`_ plugin to suspend the execution of all paths that returned from a library function until one return succeeds.
+Use the :doc:`StateManager <Plugins/StateManager>` plugin to suspend the execution of all paths that returned from a library function until one return succeeds.
-   * Kill back-edges of polling loops using the `EdgeKiller <Plugins/EdgeKiller.html>`_ plugin.
+   * Kill back-edges of polling loops using the :doc:`EdgeKiller <Plugins/EdgeKiller>` plugin.
 You can also use this plugin when execution enters some block of code (e.g., error recovery).

 6. Prioritize paths according to a metric that makes sense for your problem.